 - Change your password immediately if you suspect someone else could know it

-- Keep your computer updated with current anti-virus software and the latest browser versions
+- Keep your devices updated with current anti-virus software, the latest browser versions and operating systems.

 - Treat emails you receive with caution.
 Remember that we’ll never ask you to disclose your personal or account information to us by email

 - We recommend you regularly visit the Financial Fraud Action website to keep up-to-date with tips to protect yourself from the latest scams

 1.4 Your Username and Password

 On registering a Cashplus Bank Account with us, you’ll have a username and password which must be used to access certain restricted parts of our website.
 Your username and password are used by us to identify you, so they’re very important.
 You’re responsible for all information posted on our website by anyone using your username and password.
 Any breach of security of a username and password should be notified to us immediately.